AhmedHamdi0/Function-Plotter/README.md

 ## Project Hierarchy
 ```
 ├── 🐍 main.py                     # Main entry point of the application
+├── 🐍 main_window.py              # Contains the main window for the whole app sets up the user interface
 ├── 🐍 toolbar.py                  # Contains the Toolbar class for the GUI toolbar
 ├── 🐍 function_plotter.py         # Contains the FunctionPlotter class for inputting and plotting mathematical functions
 ├── 🐍 widgets_actions.py          # Contains the WidgetActions class with various actions for the application